Chart Color Schemes

 Ashbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ashbury's dwelling structure, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Ashbury's dwelling structure, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Ashbury was at 50.6%, with mortgaged dwellings at 37.3% and rented ones at 12.1%.
-The median monthly mortgage repayment was $2,817, exceeding the Sydney metro average of $2,427.
-The median weekly rent figure in Ashbury was $600, higher than Sydney's $470.
-Nationally, Ashbury's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,817, above Sydney metro's average of $2,427.
+Median weekly rent was recorded at $600, compared to Sydney metro's $470.
+Nationally, Ashbury's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing